quintok/TechChallengeApp/SOLUTION.md

 ## Pre-requisites
 1. Empty AWS Account
-   1. Necessary service link roles created (RDS & ECS, ELB exist however)
+   1. Necessary service link roles created (RDS, ECS & ELB exist however)
 2. CircleCI Account
 3. Terraform installed `Terraform v0.13.5` on the machine doing the deployment
 4. AWS Credentials for a user to run terraform as the default AWS profile on the machine running terraform.
+In practice I used `AdministratorAccess` but in practice this is too much
 5. AWS CLI installed on the machine executing terraform
+6. AWS Credentials for CircleCI to deploy by running ecs update-service.
+I used `AmazonECS_FullAccess` but in practice this is too much access.

 ## Architecture
 ### In AWS